-Are little kids intrinsically selfish?
+Are little kids hopelessly selfish?
 Many people assume so.
 But scientific research suggests otherwise.
 Like adults, children experience the warm glow of giving.
 And it’s a motivating force for good.

 Do little kids feel the warm glow?
 Does it motivate them to give?

 Laura Aknin and her colleagues wanted to know, so they designed a pioneering experiment (Aknin et al 2012).

 The researchers recruited Canadian toddlers — only 20 to 22 months of age — and introduced these children to a couple of strangers: A friendly human experimenter, and an equally pleasant animal puppet named “Monkey.”